redox-os/book/src/porting-applications.md

 ### Cargo profiles command example

-This script is used for Rust programs using Cargo profiles.
+This script is used for Rust applications using Cargo profiles.

 ```toml
 script = """